On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

 \subsubsection{Recovering a Block-diagonal Steady State}

-The simplest argument for dissipative freezing can be understood from the form of the steady state.
-Assuming there are no traceless non-decaying eigenmodes of the Liouvillian, then this steady state can always be written in block diagonal form
+The simplest case to be made for dissipative freezing can be understood from the form of the steady state.
+Assuming there are no inter-sector traceless non-decaying eigenmodes of the Liouvillian, then this steady state can always be written in block diagonal form

 just like the jump operators and Hamiltonian.
 We know that, if $\Delta t \rightarrow 0$ in our trajectories unravelling, upon averaging over an infinite number of quantum trajectories in the long-time limit we must exactly recover this steady state, i.e.